Ange230700/Ange230700/README.md

 ### About me

-I am currently studying at ADA Tech School.
-My journey into programming began in high school during the 2016–17 school year, when I learned the basics of the C programming language.
-I was captivated by the prospect of translating mathematical concepts into tangible creations on the screen.
+My journey into programming started in 2016-2017 during my high school years, when I learned the basics of the C language.
+I was fascinated by the ability to turn mathematical ideas into tangible creations on the screen.

-I quickly discovered that programming involves more than applying mathematical concepts; it's a discipline that requires solving real and complex problems in a logical and creative way and actively participating in constructing the digital world.
+I quickly realized that programming involves more than just applying mathematical concepts: it is a discipline that entails solving real, complex problems in a logical and creative manner, and actively shaping the digital world.

-To confirm my career plans, I attended a five-month web development bootcamp at Wild Code School.
-This experience solidified my decision to become a web developer.
-Currently, at ADA Tech School, I am honing my front-end and back-end technology skills, including TypeScript, Java, PHP, and Python.
+To confirm my career direction, I attended a five-month web development boot camp at Wild Code School.
+This experience strengthened my decision to become a web developer.
+Now, at ADA Tech School, I am sharpening my skills in both front-end and back-end technologies, focusing on the TypeScript/JavaScript ecosystem.

-I have worked on several team projects, such as an application developed with Vite, TypeScript, and React to visualize missing persons data recorded in the FBI system.
-This project allowed me to work with API calls and develop my appreciation for teamwork and agile principles.
+I have contributed to several team projects, including an application built with Vite, TypeScript, and React to visualize data on missing persons registered in the FBI system.
+This project allowed me to work on API calls while enhancing my teamwork and agile skills.

-My goal is to obtain RNCP Level 6 certification as an application designer-developer.
-I am looking for a 12- or 36-month work-study program starting in September 2025 (four days at a company and one day of training).

-Ultimately, I aspire to earn RNCP Level 7 certification in software architecture and contribute to the development of robust and innovative solutions.

 ## Skills 👨‍💻